mattjlewis/diozero/docs/docs/6_UtilityApps.md

 ---
-Title: Utilities
+Title: Utility Applications
 nav_order: 6
-permalink: /utilities.html
+permalink: /utilityapps.html
 ---

-# Utilities
+# Utility Applications

 The diozero-sampleapps project includes some useful command-line utilities.
 Some of these are reimplementations of standard Linux command-line tools to illustrate the capabilities of diozero.